 Average annual premium increase if a teen gets a speeding ticket while driving 11-15 mph over the speed limit:

 Impact on annual premium with Good Student and Defensive Driving discounts:$0 saved

 Premiums from North Carolina Insurance Providers

-Policies vary great in cost, so shop around.
+Policies vary greatly in cost, so shop around.
 Check out the annual average premiums for a married couple with a 16-year-old teen driver in North Carolina: